virtualscienceforum/virtualscienceforum/SPM_workshop.md

 > Adsorption of organic molecules on metal surfaces typically leads to strong hybridization of the frontier molecular orbitals with the substrate electronic bands.
 This results in broad energy levels reflecting the ultrashort lifetime of excited molecular states in tunneling experiments.
 A monolayer of MoS2 is direct-bandgap semiconductor.
 Here, we show that single-layer MoS$_2$ on Au(111) acts as an efficient decoupling layer for organic molecules.
 The decoupling efficiency is superior to frequently employed ionic layers such as NaCl, or to graphene.
 Molecular resonances within the semiconducting band gap of MoS2 exhibit widths of only a few meV.
 This exquisite energy resolution allows to study vibrational excitations within the individual molecules.
 Details in the set of vibronic resonances on thienothiophene-based molecules allow for their rotamer identification.
 The spatial intensity distribution along the molecule further reveals that the simple Franck-Condon picture is insufficient for a complete understanding of the excitation mechanism.

 10:40   **Jascha Repp**, University of Regensburg (Germany)
+> **Tunneling microscopy on insulators provides access to out-of-equilibrium charge states**
+> *Laerte L. Patera, Fabian Queck, Philipp Scheuerer, Jascha Repp*
+> Scanning Tunneling Microscopy (STM) is a powerful tool for the investigation of individual molecules, being able to probe their orbitals with sub-molecular resolution.
+However, the requirement of a conductive substrate strongly limits the accessible electronic transitions.
+Conversely, atomic force microscopy (AFM) can be extended to insulating substrates, providing structural and electrostatic information.
+However, electronic states are generally not accessible by AFM.
+Here we exploit the single-electron sensitivity of AFM [1] in detecting electrostatic forces to establish a novel mode in scanning probe, in which an alternating current instead of a direct current probes the sample.
+Only a single electron per AFM-cantilever oscillation cycle tunnels between tip and investigated structure back and forth, enabling operation in absence of any conductance of the underlying substrate but still capable of imaging electronic states with Angstrom resolution.
+Our results unveil the effects of electron-transfer and polaron formation on the single-orbital scale [2].

+>References:

+>[1] J. Klein, C. C. Williams, Appl.
+Phys.
+Lett.
+79, 1828 (2001);

+>[2] L. L. Patera et al., Nature 566, 245 (2019).

 11:25 - 11:45 Break